facebookarchive/pfff/readme.txt

 pfff is also made of few tools:
  - pfff, which allows to test the different parsers on a single file
- - pfff_db_light, which does some global analysis on a set of source files and store the data in a marshalled form in a file somewhere (e.g. /tmp/light_db)
+ - pfff_db, which does some global analysis on a set of source files and store the data in a marshalled form in a file somewhere (e.g. /tmp/db.json)
- - pfff_db, which does some heavy language specific global analysis on a set of source files and store the data in a database somewhere (e.g. /tmp/pfff_db)
+ - pfff_db_heavy, which does some heavy language specific global analysis on a set of source files and store the data in a database somewhere (e.g. /tmp/pfff_db/)
- - codemap, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db_light
+ - codemap, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db
  - sgrep, a syntactical grep
  - spatch, a syntacitcal patch
  - scheck, a bug finder
+ - scheck_heavy, a bug finder leveraging the information computed previously by pfff_db_heavy
  - pfff_tags, an Emacs tag generator

 For more information, look at the pfff wiki here: